imaginando/imaginando.github.io/lk/matrix.md

 - **CROSSFADER** (LIVE mode only) - hides or shows the crossfader section on the Matrix module.
 - **SHIFT** - alternates the function of certain buttons on the Matrix module.
 You can either hold shift, or double tap it to toggle on and off.
 Shift can be used to add, delete, duplicate and rename tracks and scenes.
 You’ll also be able to select clips without triggering them, and select multiple arm and solo buttons.

 ## Clip Grid

 Occupying most of the screen is the clip grid of the Matrix module.
 In LIVE MODE, this view corresponds to Ableton Live session view.

 It consists of tracks, scenes, clips, a transport bar across the bottom and an inspector zone that can be opened using the bar on the top of the transport zone.
 The inspector zone holds the devices and sends sections (in LIVE MODE) and the composer section.

 It is possible to change the size of the clip grid by going to Settings menu on the Main Menu and adjusting accordingly to your preferences using the “Matrix Cell Size” field.

 ### Tracks

 Tracks are displayed vertically, from left to right, each track occupying a single Matrix column, with the Master track on the right.
 The clip grid can be scrolled/navigated by dragging anywhere within the clip grip, except the Master track area.

 Each track has a stop button that when pressed sends a stop message to that track’s active clip.
 It will stop accordingly to trigger quantisation, so everything stays in sync.
 Clicking on the stop button of the master track will stop all active clips.

 You can add, remove, rename and duplicate tracks using the shift button.
-In LIVE MODE the track’s information will be linked with ableton live.
+In LIVE MODE the track’s information will be linked with Ableton Live.

 ### Scenes

 On the right side of the grid is the Master track which contains the scene launch buttons.

 Tapping on a scene launch button triggers all the clips in that row.

-Using the shift modifier button you can add, remove, rename and duplicate scenes by tapping a Matrix cell with a label showing three dots “. . .”
+Using the shift modifier button you can add, remove, rename and duplicate scenes by tapping a Matrix cell with a label showing three dots “...”

-**Note for MIDI MODE:**
+**Note for MIDI MODE:
 When using MIDI mode, it is possible to choose the other LK modules as track inputs.
-This way you can record clips using the midi output of your desired modules.
+This way you can record clips using the MIDI output of your desired modules.
-If you’re using LK as an AUv3 unit, you can receive and send midi information in your tracks by using the “LK Input” and “LK Output” as your track’s input and output respectively.
+If you’re using LK as an AUv3 unit, you can receive and send MIDI information in your tracks by using the “LK Input” and “LK Output” as your track’s input and output respectively.**

 ### Clips (MIDI mode)

 To create a new clip you just need to DOUBLE TAP any empty grid cell (any cell containing a stop button).

 You can also create one using the composer section.
 Tapping a clip will trigger it, and it will start to play accordingly to the sessions trigger quantisation so that everything is in sync.
 To select a clip without triggering it, use the shift modifier button.